|Teoria||5||I semestre||Alessandro Farinelli|

 Implementing (through assisted software development) the main solution techniques presented during the course related to state space search and probabilistic reasoning.

-The final grade for the IA module can be achieved with a single test or with partial tests.
+The final grade for the AI module will be achieved with a single oral test.